muellsen/TREX/README.md

 <img src="https://i.imgur.com/Ei8KgYG.png" alt="TREX" height="150" align="right"/>

-Tuning-free sparse linear regression with the TREX
+Tuning-free sparse variable selection with the TREX
 =========

-This is a resource page for the TREX which allows sparse tuning-free linear regression.
+This is a resource page for the TREX which allows sparse tuning-free variable selection in linear regression.
 Currently, the TREX is available as MATLAB package.
+An R package is under development.

 ## Background